In the begining!

 Date 6/5/2011

 The shelf on the inside of the control panel area had a soda stain on it.
 Since the cabinet was made from MDF, it wasn't going to wash out.
 The best solution for this was to sand it down with 60 grit sand paper.
+As you can see in the second picture, this worked very well and went pretty quick.

 Speaker Area